makersacademy/airport_challenge/README.md

 - The Plane class has been implemented mostly to allow future expansion and allow it to logically form part of a larger aeronautical environment.

 - The Airport class presently uses a simple randomised 'stormy' weather generator method to allow/disallow landing/take-off of planes.
 A more functional Weather component can be developed that allows re-use by other classes.

+##  Acknowledgements/Appreciations
+- I got stuck on getting my stubs working to override randomising of weather considtions.
+I jumped around [this](https://www.youtube.com/watch?v=Vg0cFVLH_EM) video published by [Sam Morgan](https://github.com/sjmog) to help me overcome this blocker.
+I'd like to watch the full video as it would be great to see how this challenge is met by a more senior/experienced software engineer.